does medicare cover home health care

 faq collapse icon faq expand icon

-Cancer patients can receive up to 35 hours a week of help in their home.
+A cancer patient can receive up to 35 hours of weekly help at home.
 This help may include nurses, aides, physical and speech therapy, and more.
-If you need 24-hour care, this is not covered by Original Medicare Parts A or B. If you have questions about care for someone with cancer, call (623) 223-8884 to speak with a local licensed agent who can help.
+If you need 24-hour care, Original Medicare Parts A or B does not cover this.

 How many hours of home health care does Medicare cover?